By Lynn M. Acquafondata

 Expect others to disagree, speak up anyway: Be clear about the value of one’s own perspective so that we can speak up even when expecting others to disagree.
 Be ready to control any inner anxiety this may cause.
 If we can stay calm, the whole system benefits.

 Assume multiple layers: We look for multiple dimensions and interlocking aspects in any given situation.
-Things are rarely exactly how they appear on the surface.
+Things are rarely exactly as they appear on the surface.
 We are aware of how various factors might influence a situation including: social location, roles, power dynamics, previous occurrences, or anticipated events.

 Decisive and clear: We are clear about who we are and what we believe.
 We develop a vision and goals that reflect our core values.
 We allow ourselves to choose positions or options and move forward.
 At the same time we are ready to step away from positions or options we cannot support.
 We aren’t afraid to explain ourselves clearly, even when others may disagree.
 Initially we may feel some agitation as we do this.
 In the long run clarity helps us and those around us to focus, and decreases anxiety.